pubstack/pubstack.github.io/_posts/2019-05-20-relax-and-recover-backups.md

 refimage: '/static/ReAR_and_OpenStack.png'
 ---

-ReAR is a pretty impressive disaster recovery solution for Linux.
+ReaR is a pretty impressive disaster recovery solution for Linux.
 Relax-and-Recover, creates both a bootable rescue image and a backup of the associated files you choose.